We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Lodge’s Chef Collection is a redesigned version of the Classic, with added features to improve comfort, control, and versatility.

-Lodge Classic vs Chef Collection cast iron skillet
+Lodge Classic and Lodge Chef Collection Skillets

 Compared to Classic, the Chef Collection skillets: